 In 2015, it is estimated that the Department of Veteran Affairs spends over $1 billion annually in compensation for hearing loss treatment for more than 800,000 veterans.

 3M Combat Arms Ear Plug Lawsuits

 In July 2018, 3M agreed to pay $9.1 million as settlement for allegations that it was aware of some of the defects of the Combat Arms Ear Plugs, but yet still continued to sell them to the government without informing the government of the defects.

-Currently, there are several cases filed in federal courts in California, Texas, Oklahoma and Minnesota.
+There are several cases filed in federal courts in California, Texas, Oklahoma and Minnesota.
 On April 3, 2019, the Judicial Panel on Multidistrict Litigation decided to consolidate all 3M hearing loss lawsuits into multidistrict litigation (MDL 2885) and shall be centralized in the U.S. District Court for the Northern District of Florida.

 How Maxwell Law Group Can Help

 If you or a loved one have experienced hearing loss, tinnitus, and other hearing problems after using 3M Combat Arms Ear Plugs while in military service, Maxwell Law Group can help get you the compensation you deserve.
 Call (844) 525-7155 or fill out the form below take the first step in protecting your rights.